 Adapted from Charles Webb’s comic novel by Calder Willingham and Buck Henry—with a mighty assist from Nichols, a visually gifted theater director-turned-filmmaker who wanted to communicate through images—it told the discomforting story of Ben Braddock (Dustin Hoffman), a former track star who comes home for the summer after graduation and falls into despair.
 The exact sources of Ben’s discontent are never spelled out—neither Ben nor his relatives or neighbors are much for introspection, much less philosophizing—but it’s clear from the way Nichols presents his gloomy withdrawal that American life bears much of the blame.
 The crass flaunting of real estate, clothes, automobiles, and consumer goods (including the scuba gear Ben’s dad buys him as a graduation present and forces him to try on for guests) fills up the space where empathy and connection ought to reside.
 Every time Ben turns around, somebody asks him if he’s thought about his future or offers bland, unhelpful suggestions (“plastics”).
 The unspoken assumption is that Ben’s going to follow in the footsteps of his parents.
 Ben' can't wait to get out of there.
 He doesn't want to be like them.
 And so he begins an affair with Mrs. Robinson.

 Mrs. Robinson (Anne Bancroft) is the mother of Elaine Robinson (Katherine Ross), a college-bound high school senior that Ben somewhat fancies.
-Brilliantly written and acted, the character is equal parts film noir seductress and hard-boiled screwball dame, smirking through a haze of cigarette smoke.
-Mrs. Robinson, alone among all the major characters, is allowed to look directly into the lens; it's Ben's point-of-view, but it feels like she's sharing a dark secret with the audience.
+Brilliantly written and acted, Mrs. Robinson is equal parts film noir seductress and hard-boiled screwball dame, smirking through a haze of cigarette smoke.
+Alone among the major characters, she is allowed to look directly into the lens; when this happens, it's Ben's point-of-view, but it feels like she's sharing a dark secret with the audience.
 Bancroft's knowing performance makes her seem like the only person in the movie who can stand outside of herself and take stock in what she’s become.
 She doesn't like what she sees.
 She ensnares the eager Ben partly out of boredom and partly, it seems, to divert him from latching onto her daughter.